 These methods we get a wide range of floral and fruity aromas that are pleasant and long lasting as well as wines with a good aging potential.

-Best restaurants are working hard in maintaining their status – they’re looking for best chefs, best ingredients and consequently the best wines.
-The type of wines we are making are an ideal companion to high end cuisine.
+Best restaurants are working hard in maintaining their status – they’re looking for the best chefs, the best ingredients and, consequently the best wines.
+The type of wines we make are an ideal companion to high-end cuisine.